iq-coryp/documentation-testing/pages/concepts/company-tree.md

 A few months later, KENTEL acquires retail stores in Manitoba and California through a merger with a competitor, Wireless Realm.
 The company name changes to KENTEL Corporation as a result and the Canadian store are rebranded as Mobile etc.

-Wanting to improve the customer experience, KENTEL decides to add an XQ Shelf screen to the Edmonton and Churchill retail stores.
+Wanting to improve the customer experience, KENTEL decides to add devices to the Edmonton and San Francisco retail stores.

 To simplify management, the Company Tree is divided into Divisions.